What Does Renters Insurance Cover

 Personal property coverage

-Personal property coverage helps you recover the cost of lost or damaged valuables if your property is lost, damaged, or destroyed by a covered loss.
+Personal property coverage helps you recover the cost of lost or damaged personal belongings if your property is lost, damaged, or destroyed by a covered loss.

 Standard policies cover named perils: very not-fun occurrences like kitchen fires, lightning, windstorm, hail, smoke, vandalism, theft (at home or elsewhere), freezing, damage from aircraft or vehicles, and riots, to name a few.